eclipsesource/jsonforms/packages/vanilla/Styles.md

 #### Ids
 - control &rightarrow; id for the whole control
 - control.label &rightarrow; id for the label of control
+- control.validation &rightarrow; id for the validation of control
+- control.validation.error &rightarrow; id for the validation error of control
 - input.description &rightarrow; id for the description of control

 ## Example of styling id contributions